Bloc/jottly-checkpoints/03-adding-a-header-and-images.md

 Headers come in six default sizes — h1, h2, h3, etc. The h1 tag should **always** be used as the primary headline on the page, not only for sizing purposes, but also for better search engine optimization (SEO).

 Using the paragraph (p) tag, we explain what Jottly is and does.
 We've selected a portion of this text to **bold** using the strong tag.
-If you wanted some text to be italicized, you would wrap that text in the <em> tag.
+If you wanted some text to be *italicized*, you would wrap that text in the em tag.

 Next, we'll add a simple text input field along with a submit button.
 Eventually, these elements could be used for gathering email addresses: